 - Ending a lifetime mortgage early can often result in heavy early repayment charges

 - You pay interest on the loan and also on the accruing interest amount

 - You can’t get a lifetime mortgage if you have an existing mortgage on your home.
 The only way to do this is by using a lifetime mortgage to repay your outstanding mortgage balance in full.

 Lenders vary in what they’ll offer each individual and also how they carry out their assessments.
 For instance, some lenders will only consider applicants aged 55 or over.
 Other lenders may offer flexibility when assessing the age of an applicant.
 Health conditions and lifestyle choices such as whether or not you smoke can also play a part in how your application is assessed.

 If you own an investment property, you may qualify for equity release on a buy to let.
 If so, the number of lenders you can approach is likely to be limited.
 This is why consulting an advisor is so important.

-In all honesty, each person’s situation will vary.
+In all honesty, each applicant’s situation will vary.
 You can get an accurate idea by speaking to a specialist.
-Not only will we assess your circumstances, but we’ll also guide you on whether or not a lifetime mortgage is right for you.
-Our advisors can also search for the best deals available, ensuring your financial affairs are watertight.
+Not only will an advisor assess your circumstances, but can also guide you on whether or not a lifetime mortgage is right for you.